Get to Know the Salesforce Lightning Platform APIs

 When to Use Streaming API

 Use Streaming API to receive near-real-time streams of data that are based on changes in Salesforce records or custom payloads.
 For Salesforce record changes, Salesforce publishes notifications when the changes occur.
 For custom notifications, you can publish event messages.
 Subscribers can receive notifications using CometD—an implementation of the Bayeux protocol that simulates push technology.
 Clients can also subscribe to some types of events with Apex triggers or declaratively with Process Builder and Flow Builder.

 Use the type of streaming event that suits your needs.

 - Receive changes to Salesforce records based on a SOQL query that you define.
 The notifications include only the fields that you specify in the SOQL query.

 - Change Data Capture Event

 - Receive changes to Salesforce records with all changed fields.
 Change Data Capture supports more standard objects than PushTopic events and provides more features, such as header fields that contain information about the change.
-Change Data Capture is part of a pilot program.
-To participate in the pilot, contact Salesforce.

 - Platform Event